 “In the absence of justice, what is sovereignty but organized robbery?“ ~ Saint Augustine

 Shades of the Prophet Isaiah and his seminal “Jesse Tree Proclamation” (11:1-10) in today’s 1st Reading (Jeremiah 23:5-8) wherein Jeremiah foreshadows the day that God will “raise up a righteous shoot to David,” a king who shall reign with great wisdom and justice.
 Jeremiah dubs this king “the Lord our justice.”
-It’s a passage drenched in vindication and hope, and it allows us to reflect in greater detail upon the arrival of Jesus, both his birth and his second coming.
+It’s a passage drenched in vindication and hope, and it allows us to reflect more deeply and richly upon the arrival of Jesus, both his birth and his second coming.

 “Justice shall flourish in his time, and fullness of peace forever,” Psalm 72 reminds us today, and in a world where injustice is as commonplace as the air we breathe, one can’t help but reflect upon the current state of affairs here in the United States and the world in general.
-Once pristine agencies like the FBI are reduced to a reckless, corrupt, slightly less incompetent version of the Keystone Cops, with adultery thrown in for good measure.
+Once pristine agencies like the FBI have been reduced to a reckless, corrupt, slightly less incompetent version of the Keystone Cops.
 Powerful entities like the IRS are routinely weaponized.
 No one is held accountable in the aftermath.
-Political leaders intoxicated with power born out of arrogance and defiance seek to overturn the result of a duly won election, blaming newly-elected President Trump, the man who won the contest ~ fairly easily I might add ~ for the very same crimes that they have in fact committed.
+Political leaders intoxicated with power born out of avarice, arrogance and defiance routinely seek to overturn the results of duly won elections, blaming their political adversaries for the very same crimes that they have in fact committed.
 The death penalty and abortion are accepted, celebrated even, as are various forms of assisted suicide and euthanasia.
 Those who defend the rights of the unborn are vilified and incarcerated.
-Renowned author George Orwell was alleged to have said “In a time of universal deceit, telling the truth will be a revolutionary act.”
+Renowned author George Orwell was alleged to have said that “In a time of universal deceit, telling the truth will be a revolutionary act.”

 Ladies and gentlemen...welcome to the revolution.